By Lane Wallace

 My friends and I harbored far less grand ambitions.
 We weren't trying to summit Everest, snowboard down Lhotse, or do a solo climb of a 24,000-foot peak without oxygen.
 We contented ourselves with making it to the top of an 18,000-foot peak in the shadow of the Nuptse-Lhotse ridge, right in front of Everest.
 It wasn't a technical climb ... the biggest challenge was, as my experienced climber friend Rick very accurately predicted ... "every step above 16,000 feet is going to hurt."

 Making that peak, ego-leveling as it was to get that high and still be two miles below the peaks towering over you, was every bit as difficult and painful as Rick predicted.
 But as I struggled up the last steps on the snow-covered ridge to the top and the world fell away, revealing a fantastical, other-worldly landscape of snow lords and ice kingdoms ... it was also one of the most breathtaking, beautiful, and powerful moments I've ever experienced.
 So on one level, I get the appeal for those who want to see the world from the top.
-But I've also never had any desire to climb more hazardous slopes, or into the more lethal zones above 20,000 feet.
+But I've also never had any desire to climb any higher than that small peak in Nepal.

 So what goes on in the minds of people who make a different choice?
 Who keep throwing themselves at Everest (and other high-altitude, high-risk peaks) despite the risks, discomfort, and danger?

-Ambition, for sure.
-Competitive drive is legendary among Everest aspirants, to the point of callous disregard, at times, for fellow climbers.
-But that's not all there is to the equation.
-George Mallory, of course, is known for his famous "because it is there" answer.
-But far more telling of his thoughts is what he told a reporter earlier, in 1922, about his reasons for attempting Everest.
+George Mallory, of course, is known for his famous "because it is there" answer to the question.
+But far more telling of his thoughts is what he told a reporter earlier, in 1922, about his reasons for attempting the peak.

 "What we get from this adventure," he said, "is just sheer joy.
 And joy is, after all, the end of life.
 We do not live to eat and make money.
 We eat and make money to be able to enjoy life.
 That is what life means, and what life is for."